 garden cleanup: targeting mice and voles

 As with any animal or insect pests, the work starts with reducing habitat—especially places they can overwinter.
 Close-cutting the entire lawn here is one of the final things I do in late fall, lowering the deck to 3 inches to reduce places to hide in general.
-I don’t let leaves remain piled up on the lawn or in beds, either.

 The boxes are very simple, with a mouse hole in one or two sides, and a removable lid (above, the lid upturned shows how it has small pieces of wood screwed to each side to make it fit when set in place).
 Mine were made of scrap lumber.
 Coleman likes Intruder-brand traps; I’m a Snap-E fan (below).
 Both brands are reusable for a long time and can be washed, and you can find them at a great cost savings if you buy in bulk, as you will need a dozen or more even for a smallish garden (I buy a box of 24 every couple of years).